What does a public accountant do?

 Legislators and government agencies can also request audits.
 In an audit, a government accountant evaluates all the financial information of a branch, including bank statements, accounting records, etc. Government accountants look for any indicators that an agency is spending funds illegally and check for signs of embezzlement and other illegal activities.
 These audit accounts become part of the records associated with the agency and can be subject to legal sanctions if the members of the agency commit crimes.

-See also What does an educational administrator do?
+See also What does a senior IT manager do?

 Taxpayers may be subject to review by government accountants.
 Tax agencies typically select accounts at random for further analysis in an audit and may initiate investigations in response to public concerns or reports.
 Accountants come to the site to collect financial documentation, compare it to tax returns, and look for evidence of hidden accounts or other illegal activities.
 In investigation, a government accountant can seize assets and receive court-ordered judgments against targets who failed to pay taxes or filed incorrect returns.